Sarangapani Temple: History

-The site of the Sarangapani Temple may have been a Vaishnava settlement as early as the 7th or 8th century.
+The site of the Sharngapani Temple may have been a Vaishnava settlement as early as the 7th or 8th century.
 Oral traditions dating to the early Chola period reference the temple.
 The earliest epigraphical evidence of the temple dates to the late Chola period (10th-12th centuries).
 The temple became significant under the Vijayanagara and Nayaka rulers (15-17th centuries), who expanded its structure; their patronage represented a shift from the Cholas' interest in sponsoring Shaivite temples in Kumbakonam.
 The temple was one of the three main Vaishnava temples of Kumbakonam in this period, the others being the newer Ramaswamy Temple and Chakrapani Temple.
 Due to reconstruction in the Chola and Vijayanagara eras, the original shrine is no longer extant.
 During Nayaka rule in the 17th century, a Vaishnava matha (monastic institution) became associated with the temple.

 The Mahasamprokshanam also known as kumbhabhishekam of the temple was held on 13 July 2015.
 A large number of devotees took part in the Mahasamprokshanam.

 The temple is maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.